jacobtomlinson/carte-noire/_posts/2021-01-31-smoke-and-veins-1-31-journal.md

   - earth
   - sky
 ---
 Smoke rises from the ground and I walk alone among the uniform, black sky.
 I am alone; not even the stars can see me, and all I hear are screams from underground.
-When I press my heel against the concrete, the earth ripples, splitting out into veins that lead North and South, the formless future and the urgent now. *Demanding*, I say. *Demand from me*, it stutters.
+When I press my heel against the concrete, the earth ripples, splitting out into veins that lead North and South, the formless future and the urgent now.

+*Demanding*, I whisper. *Demand from me*, it shouts.
 And my eyes follow its veins to the places I may belong, but I stand—all I do is stand until my knees buckle and I fall into the empty earth.